 Growing in a greenhouse has many benefits.
 The ability to harness natural sunlight, while still controlling the environment is critical for modern cultivation.
-But operating a greenhouse is energy intensive, especially when they aren’t designed efficiently.
+But operating a greenhouse is energy intensive, especially when they aren’t designed to be energy efficient.

 Designing a greenhouse is complicated.
 There are numerous factors to consider and they’re often complicated and hard to fully understand.
 Most of these factors affect each other as well, making the design much more complex.
 For most new or retrofitted greenhouses, it’s recommended to consult with professionals such as, to ensure an energetically efficient, profitable operation.

 This post breaks down the different factors necessary to building an energy efficient greenhouse.

 8 Considerations for Energy Efficient Greenhouses